Blog

 After that I drilled out every spot weld on the upper lip.

 Where the rocker meets the rear wheel well arch was so rusted that I couldn’t find any of the spot welds holding the two panels together.
 I ended up taking the brute force approach and randomly drilled holes until I could pry the metal apart.
+The metal is too far gone anyways so I was already planning on fully replacing it.

 And after that I used my sawzall to run a cut along the bottom of the outer rocker directly above the lower pinch weld so I could remove it.